LukasFlorian/T1000/main.typ

 Use the `gls` function to insert glossary terms, which looks like this:

-A #gls("Vulnerability") is a weakness in a system that can be exploited.
+The #gls("Stochastic Gradient Descent") is an optimization algorithm used in Machine Learning.

 == Lists <list-examples>